brownkat6/evolutionary-cot-vlm/README.md

 # Evolutionary Prompt Engineering for Vision-Language Models
 ## Overview
-his repository implements an evolutionary computation framework for optimizing prompt prefixes in vision-language models (VLMs).
+This repository implements an evolutionary computation framework for optimizing prompt prefixes in vision-language models (VLMs).
 The framework employs three theoretically-grounded selection strategies to evolve effective prompts across multiple benchmarks and model architectures.
 ## Selection Strategies
 ### 1. Tournament Selection (Default)
 mplements a standard tournament selection mechanism where k individuals are randomly sampled from the population, and the fittest individual is selected as a parent.
 This approach provides adjustable selection pressure through tournament size modification.